claytonketner/CSCI200_FactorySim/Data-Classes.md

       * void addKit(GUIKit guiKit, StationNumber snum) - add kit to the specific location in the station
       * GUIKit removeKit(StationNumber snum) - remove kit from the station
       * GUIKit getKit(StationNumber snum) - return the kit in the specific location in the station
-      * draw(Graphics2D g, long currentTime) - draw the kits in the station
+      * void draw(Graphics2D g, long currentTime) - draw the kits in the station
       * Point2D.Double getCameraStationLocation() - return camera station
 ***